nddpj00/toolshare/README.md

 * Each tool shows the name, category, price, stock and if available.
   If unavailable it will show a date when it becomes available again.
 - <img align = "center" width = "150px" height = "200px" src = "readme_media/app_features/sharebear-readme-appfeatures-itemunavailable.png">
 * Unlike an e-commerce site there will only be one of each item in most cases, or only a limited number.
-For this reason I felt the stock amount should be an important feature.
+For this reason, I felt the stock amount should be an important feature.
-    The items will be borrowed for a week long period, meaning after checkout the stock will be reduced by the quantity and the availableDate field updated with a date 7 days from purchase.
-All done automatically from the checkout_success view.
+    The items will be borrowed for a week-long period, meaning after checkout the stock will be reduced by the quantity and the availableDate field updated with a date 7 days from purchase.
+All is done automatically from the checkout_success view.
 * If changes happen outside this process, such as an item being returned early, then a staff member can update the information easily from the Item Management page.

 2. Item_detail [C**R**UD]
 * After selecting an item it takes you to the detail page for it.
 It contains further description details also.
 * You can change the quantity you'd like to purchase, using the increment and decrement buttons.
-* I've implemented JavaScript code to ensure that the decrement button is disabled to prevent the quantity going below 1.
+* I've implemented JavaScript code to ensure that the decrement button is disabled to prevent the quantity from going below 1.
-* I've also implemented JavaScript code to disable the increment button to prevent the quantity going above the available 'stock' number.(see quantity_input_script.html)
+* I've also implemented JavaScript code to disable the increment button to prevent the quantity from going above the available 'stock' number.(see quantity_input_script.html)
-* The options are either to select 'Keep Shopping' taking you back the item list or 'Add to Bag' .
+* The options are either to select 'Keep Shopping' taking you back the item list or 'Add to Bag'.
 * When adding to the bag a toast/message is rendered on screen confirming this was successful, along with an image of the whole bag, including items previously added.
-* At this point the bag view checks to ensure the quantity of the item in the bag already and the additional quantity doesn't exceed the stock for that item.
+* At this point the bag view checks to ensure the quantity of the item in the bag already and that the additional quantity doesn't exceed the stock for that item.
 If it does, the additional quantity isn't added to the bag and the user will receive a warning message.
 - <img align = "center" width = "300px" height = "200px" src = "readme_media/app_features/sharebear-readme-appfeatures-addtobagwarning.png">

 3. Add Item [**C**RUD]
 * If an authenticated staff member is logged in they can add a new item, via the Item Management page.
 Accessed from the Account dropdown.
 * A simple form to complete the necessary fields.
-Category, Name, Description, Manufacturer, Price, Image url, Image, AvailableDate and Stock.
+Category, Name, Description, Manufacturer, Price, Image URL, Image, AvailableDate and Stock.
 * Manufacturer, Image url, Image and AvailableDate aren't mandatory.
-* Once completed and 'Add Item' button selected it adds a new item entry in the database, and is immediately available to be borrowed.
+* Once completed and 'Add Item' button is selected it adds a new item entry in the database, and is immediately available to be borrowed.
 * If no image is selected then a default image is used.
+* Django @login_required decorator used to add additional protection against anonymous users or users without the admin rights accessing the data store directly.
 - <img align = "center" width = "300px" height = "200px" src = "readme_media/app_features/sharebear-readme-appfeatures-items-add.png">

 4. Edit Item [CR**U**D]